ramiberrekia/Get-your-IP/README.md

 Note: This executed from a tutorial.
-      I've Explain it as a comments
+      I've Explain the code as comments